spebern/futures-delay-queue/README.md

 <!-- cargo-sync-readme start -->

-A queue of delayed elements running backed by [futures-timer](https://crates.io/crates/futures-timer) that can be used with both
+A queue of delayed elements backed by [futures-timer](https://crates.io/crates/futures-timer) that can be used with both
 - [async-std](https://crates.io/crates/async-std) as default, and
 - [tokio](https://crates.io/crates/tokio) with feature "use-tokio"

-Once an element is inserted into the [`DelayQueue`], it is yielded once the specified deadline has been reached.
+An element is inserted into the [`DelayQueue`] and will be yielded once the specified deadline has been reached.

 The delayed items can be consumed through a channel returned at creation.